 Washington College is accredited by the Middle States Association of Colleges and Secondary Schools and the American Chemical Society, and is a member of the Centennial Conference, the College Board, the Independent College Fund of Maryland, the Maryland Independent College and University Association, the National Association of Independent Colleges and Universities, the American Association of Colleges and Universities, the Annapolis Group, and the American Council on Education.
 Admission Washington College is a selective national liberal arts college.
 Through the application and supporting credentials, the Admissions Committee seeks to learn as much as possible about each candidate for admission.
 In addition to the official transcript, a counselor recommendation is considered in evaluating the secondary school experience.
 Standardized test scores are also part of the admission process but are considered to be subordinate to the secondary school record.
-Test-optional admission is available for qualified students.
+Test-optional admission is available for most students.
 Other factors that are considered include the admission essay/personal statement, extracurricular activity profile, and interview.
 Then, on the basis of scholastic achievement, personal characteristics, and overall potential for success in a collegiate environment, the Committee selects for admission those individuals whose abilities, attributes, and interests match our criteria for the entering class.
 General Information There are two ways to apply to Washington College; either through the Washington College Application or the Common Application.
-By applying with the Washington College Application, you will receive an application fee waiver.
 Washington College is a participant in the Common Application program.
 The Common Application for Admission is available in most secondary school guidance offices, online at www.commonapp.org.
-An application fee waiver is available for the Common Application.
-Application Fee The application fee for 2019-2020 is \$50.
+Application Fee There is no application fee for 2020-2021.